 - The Stage 1 form (AA1) completed in full

 - All of the documentary evidence that you have available to you to make your case, providing English translations of official legal or medical documents as necessary.
 If you are unable to provide evidence due to COVID-19, please explain this.
-See the advice regarding evidence in 2019/20 in light of COVID-19 disruption.
+See the advice regarding evidence in 2020/21 in light of COVID-19 disruption.

 You are also strongly recommended to seek independent advice from the Advice & Support Centre of the Students’ Union on your academic circumstances and the case you wish to make.